Your puberty matters both to you and all your family

 If you are over 16 and have hormone problems you should see a hormone doctor like me who specialises in teenagers (transitional endocrinology).

 If you have gender identity concerns, you would need to see a specialist in this area.
 I am not a gender dysphoria specialist.
+Here is a link to trusted experts in this field;

 - Hormone Facts & Information